Follow your dreams by learning how to change careers to teaching successfully.

 Although you can apply these motivating words to any crossroad in your life, applying them to a midlife career change to teaching takes on an exciting dream/reality meaning.

 Changing or beginning a career at midlife is very different from when we were younger.
-Most of us devoted the majority of our time in our twenties and thirties pleasing others, whether it was family, in our career or both.
+Most of us devoted most of our time in our twenties and thirties pleasing others, whether it was family, in our career, or both.

 We compromised our work/life choices to support whatever the immediate needs were at the time.
 Unfortunately, most of us have ended up suppressing our own personal dreams and aspirations for the greater good and the daily grind.
 As I am sure you know, building resilience during job uncertainties is vital to continue moving forward.

-Just because you have been a successful CEO for the past fifteen years doesn’t mean that it is something you love and have a passion to continue.
+Just because you have been a successful CEO for the past fifteen years doesn’t mean that it is something you love and have a passion for continuing.
 Maybe you have always loved animals and want to open a pet shop or use the wisdom and knowledge you have developed over the years to teach others.

-There are also many women who have been stay-at-home-moms for most of their adult life and now want to do something that expresses who they are as an individual, outside of the home.
+Many parents have been stay-at-home-parents for most of their adult life and now want to do something that expresses who they are as individuals outside of the home.
 Regardless of what your occupation has been up to this point, you have earned the right to make a change for yourself.

 List out your dreams and aspirations, regardless of how silly they may seem.
 Also, list what you are good at that you love doing.
-You will find that this is the person you are today; the person who is now putting her/his needs and desires to the front of the line instead of lagging behind and going with the general flow of life.
+You will find that this is the person you are today, the person who is now putting their needs and desires to the front of the line instead of lagging and going with the general flow of life.

 If you need help, connect me – Candace.
 This is my area of expertise.